-HIFP student fellows must satisfy the following three required program elements:
+HIFP student fellows must satisfy the following three program elements:

-- Foundational coursework that introduces students to health care and medical device technology innovation for advanced and emerging markets.
+- Foundational coursework that introduces students to healthcare innovation for advanced and emerging markets.

 - Experiential activity relevant to healthcare innovation under the guidance of an industry or academic mentor and approved by the program director.

-HIFP fellows will be provided a stipend support of $5000, and additional funding may be available for related expenses (e.g. local/online workshop registration, travel to attend local seminars).
-HIFP is designed as a two-year program, but for motivated individuals, additional year(s) of support for project work or mentorship may be arranged.
-Likewise, fellows may also be selected for a shorter period of time under the discretion of the program director.
+HIFP fellows will be provided a modest stipend support, as well as support toward related expenses (e.g. local/online workshop registration, travel to attend local seminars).
+HIFP is designed as a one-year program, but for motivated individuals, additional year(s) of support for project work may be arranged.